All articles must address the following assessment criteria.

 The review should be highly critical and selective in referencing published work.
 One or two paragraphs of speculation about possible future developments may also be appropriate in the conclusion section.

-Frontier reviews should be brief, four journal pages are recommended (ca. 10 double spaced, typed, A4 pages) and should contain no more than two or three tables and a minimal number of figures.
-An "insight box" should be provided on submission (fewer than 120 words).
+Frontier reviews should be brief, four journal pages are recommended (approximately 10 double-spaced, typed A4 pages) and should contain no more than two or three tables and a minimal number of figures.
+An Insight box should be provided on submission (fewer than 120 words).

 While we expect full papers in Integrative Biology to present evidence of new biological insights, Technical innovations provide a venue for new methods that may not yet have revealed new insights, but that clearly have the potential to do so, and thus are of strong interest to the biomedical research community.
 Therefore Technical innovations must provide a sound utility of the technology in the biological world and have clear potential to enable new insights and impact biology research.
 Thus, these articles are additional submissions that demonstrate significant potential towards building the bridge between technology and biology - technology or methods that clearly provide new functions and that address a significant current challenge or obstacle to elucidating new biological insights.